 - Break the Haughty: A common occurrence.
-A certain case against a 13 year old school bully in particular (said bully was reduced to tears) showed that she has no tolerance for children with attitude.
+A certain case against a thirteen-year-old school bully showed that she has no tolerance for children with attitude.
 Given that Her Honor saw litigants who were much worse in the Manhattan Family Court system, she has no patience for any of it.

 - In one case involving a 20 year old who got caught the first time he used a fake ID, Judge Judy lampshades this by calling him "the unluckiest person on Earth."

-- On more than one occasion, the judge has actually sent - or at least announced that she would send - a copy of the case in question to law enforcement in the litigants' jurisdiction if she's convinced that a litigant got away with some wrongdoing.
-This has included, on varying occasions, submitting cases to Child Protective Services involving neglectful parents and requesting that one defendant who had been stopped for speeding (once while drunk) and whose cousin had taken her punishment for her have her driver's license confiscated by the LAPD.
+- On more than one occasion, she has actually sent - or at least announced that she would send - a copy of the case in question to law enforcement in the litigants' jurisdiction if she's convinced that a litigant got away with some wrongdoing.
+This has included, on varying occasions, submitting cases to Child Protective Services involving neglectful parents and requesting confiscation of one defendant's driver's license for using a cousin's identity fraudulently during a traffic stop.

 - "Just a second!"